crazysnailboy/modarch/readme.md

 ## Installation

 Install [Minecraft Forge](http://www.minecraftforge.net/wiki/Installation/Universal) if you don't already have it.
-FYI, if you have IndustrialCraft, BuildCraft, or RedPower installed, you already have Forge.

 modarch.jar goes in the mods folder.
 If you don't know what this means, I recommend installing [MultiMc](http://www.minecraftforum.net/topic/1000645-multimc-43-windows-linux-mac/), which automates a lot of the drudgery of installing mods.
 Once you have MultiMC installed, create a new Minecraft 1.4.7 instance, right click it, select "Edit Mods," click the "Mods Folder" tab, click "Add," and select modarch.jar.
 You're done!